nnmkhang/rust-symcrypt-sys/rust-symcrypt/README.md

 This crate has a dependency on `symcrypt-sys`, which utilizes `bindgen` to create Rust/C FFI bindings.

+**Note:** As of version 0.1.0, only Windows is supported.

 ## Dll Setup

 ### Get symcryptestmodule.dll

 To use the SymCrypt crate, you must have a `symcrypttestmodule.dll` on your machine and Windows must be able to find it during runtime.
-You can obtain this `dll` by installing and building [SymCrypt](https://github.com/microsoft/SymCrypt/blob/main/BUILD.md) yourself.
+You can obtain this `dll` by installing and building [SymCrypt](https://github.com/microsoft/SymCrypt/blob/main/BUILD.md).
 For ease of use, a `symcrypttestmodule.dll` will be included in this repository.

 ### Make symcrypttestmodule.dll findable